Climbing Great Gable from Seathwaite

 Descending from Green Gable to Seathwaite

 And that was pretty much it.
-All that followed was the long sweeping descent past Base Brown back into Borrowdale.
-The last stretch is not to be recommended in the dark as it involves some scrambling (this path is much better as a way up!) but I had a good torch with me and had all night to get down.
+All that followed was the long sweeping descent past Base Brown back down into Borrowdale.
+The last stretch is not to be recommended in the dark as it involves some scrambling (this path is much better as a way up) but I had a good torch with me and had all night to get down.
 Luckily it didn’t take me that long though.

 Subscribe to my newsletter

 To receive an email whenever a new blog entry is published please enter your email address below and it will be added to my list: